phfaist/zoodb/doc/std.rst

-Also, check out our simple provided example in the source code (see :ref:`example`).
+Also, check out our simple example which we provide in a separate repo (see :ref:`example`).